ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 {PANEL: Maintaining Consistency Boundaries Between Clusters}

 [Consistency boundaries](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system)
 between clusters are crucial to preserve data integrity and model an efficient global system.

-The goal is to ensure that two clusters won't write on the same document simultaneously and then replicate, which would cause conflicts.
+**Be sure to create business logic which ensures that two clusters don't write on the same document.**

 {INFO: To maintain consistency boundaries between clusters}
-You can either:
+You can establish document uniqueness by:

-* Ensure that the node-tags are all unique.
+* Ensuring that the node-tags are all unique.
    * e.g. (NYC-nodes A,B,C), (LDN-nodes D,E,F)
-* Include the cluster names in the [identifiers](../../client-api/document-identifiers/working-with-document-identifiers).
+* Including the cluster names in the [identifiers](../../client-api/document-identifiers/working-with-document-identifiers).
    * e.g. (NYC/Customers/12345), (LDN/Customers/12345)
-* Use a Globally Unique Identifier ([GUID](../../server/kb/document-identifier-generation#guid)).
+* Using a Globally Unique Identifier ([GUID](../../server/kb/document-identifier-generation#guid)).
-* Use a unique field such as an email address.
+* Using a unique field such as an email address.
 {INFO/}

 {PANEL/}